shariq1989/cookbook/content/recipe/pozole-rojo.md

 #### INSTANT POT INSTRUCTIONS

 1. Warm oil in an [Instant Pot](https://amzn.to/3qfNYCZ) on saute mode until it begins to smoke.
+2. Add the
-2. Add the pork to the [Instant Pot](https://amzn.to/3qfNYCZ) in a single layer and let it brown, 3-4 minutes.
+3. Add the pork to the [Instant Pot](https://amzn.to/3qfNYCZ) in a single layer and let it brown, 3-4 minutes.
 Repeat until all the meat has had a chance to brown.
 Set aside.
-3. Next, add the onions to the and cook until they become translucent and soften.
+4. Next, add the onions to the and cook until they become translucent and soften.
-4. Combine the remaining ingredients, along with the reserved meat.
+5. Combine the remaining ingredients, along with the reserved meat.
 Stir the mixture to combine, and then secure the lid.
 Cook on manual high pressure for 50 minutes with quick release.
-5. To serve, garnish with radishes, red onion, cabbage, cilantro, lime wedges, avocado, chili flakes, and Mexican oregano.
+6. To serve, garnish with radishes, red onion, cabbage, cilantro, lime wedges, avocado, chili flakes, and Mexican oregano.

 {{< end_recipe >}}